 Last on our list (and furthest away from Ipoh):

-This is a round trip that passes through two Malaysian states.
+This is a 4-day round trip we’ve done before that passes through two Malaysian states.

 - Driving time: The journey from Ipoh takes 5 hours’ on the road each way.